 ‘Every household in Scotland should have this book.
 Andrew has truly liberated Scotland’s liberation document.
 He has lifted it out from the constrains of academia and put it into the hands of every Scottish citizen.’ – Elspeth King

-The book will be launched on Friday the 8th of November 2019 at the National Records of Scotland in Edinburgh.
-This event is now SOLD OUT.
+The book was launched on Friday the 8th of November 2019 at the National Records of Scotland in Edinburgh.

 A second event at the National Records of Scotland will take place on Tuesday the 10th of March 2020.
 Tickets are now available here.